ur-whitelab/hoomd-tf/README.md

 ### Exploding Gradients

-There is a bug in norms (https://github.com/tensorflow/tensorflow/issues/12071) that makes it impossible to use optimizers with TensorFlow norms.
-To get around this, use the builtin workaround (`graphbuilder.safe_norm`).
+There is a bug in norms (https://github.com/tensorflow/tensorflow/issues/12071) that somtimes prevents optimizers to work well with TensorFlow norms.
 Note that this is only necessary if you're summing up gradients, like what is commonly done in computing gradients in optimizers.
+This isn't usually an issue for just computing forces.
+There are three ways to deal with this:

+#### Small Training Rates

+When Training something like a Lennard-Jones potential or other `1/r` potential, high gradients are possible.
+You can prevent expoding gradients by using small learning rates and ensuring variables are initialized so that energies are finite.

+#### Safe Norm

-There is almost no performance penalty, so it is fine to replace `tf.norm` with `graphbuilder.safe_norm` throughout.
+There is a workaround (`graph_builder.safe_norm`) in Hoomd-TF.
+There is almost no performance penalty, so it is fine to replace `tf.norm` with `graph_builder.safe_norm` throughout.
+This method adds a small amount to all the norms though, so if you rely on some norms being zero it will not work well.

+#### Clipping Gradients

-You can also clip gradients instead of using safe_norm:
+Another approach is to clip gradients instead of using safe_norm:
 ```python
 optimizer = tf.train.AdamOptimizer(1e-4)
 gvs = optimizer.compute_gradients(cost)
 capped_gvs = [(tf.clip_by_value(grad, -1., 1.), var) for grad, var in gvs]
 train_op = optimizer.apply_gradients(capped_gvs)
 ```
-which will also prevent exploding gradients.
-Remember that if training something like a Lennard-Jones potential or other `1/r` potential that high gradients are possible.
-Use small learning rates and probably clip the grads.

 ### Neighbor Lists